brightsign/argus-audience-measurement-extension/docs/shopper-data-faq.md

 Accuracy varies with lighting, camera angle, distance, and occlusion.
 We provide best practices guides for camera placement to optimize performance.

 **Q: What AI models power BrightShopper?**

-A: BrightShopper runs three AI models simultaneously, each on its own NPU core:
+A: BrightShopper uses different AI model configurations depending on the player:

+**XT5 (3 models):**
-1. **RetinaFace** (NPU Core 0): Face detection and gaze estimation - identifies faces and determines if people are looking at the screen
+1. **RetinaFace**: Face detection and gaze estimation - identifies faces and determines if people are looking at the screen
-2. **YOLOv8-pose** (NPU Core 1): Person detection with 17-point pose estimation - tracks body position and enables behavior recognition
+2. **YOLOv8-pose**: Person detection with 17-point pose estimation - tracks body position and enables behavior recognition
-3. **YOLOx** (NPU Core 2): Object detection - identifies shopping carts, baskets, and products for context
+3. **YOLOx**: Object detection - identifies shopping carts, baskets, and products for context

+**XS156 (2 models):**
+1. **RetinaFace**: Face detection and gaze estimation - identifies faces and determines if people are looking at the screen
+2. **YOLOx**: Object detection - identifies shopping carts, baskets, and products for context; also provides person detection for tracking

-These models work together through a fusion layer that correlates detections, then a tracking layer maintains person identity and behavior state across frames.
+Both configurations use a fusion layer that correlates detections, then a tracking layer maintains person identity and movement state across frames.
 **Q: What is the performance and latency?**

-A: BrightShopper achieves real-time performance:
+A: BrightShopper achieves real-time performance on both players:

+**XT5 (3 models):**
 - **Latency**: ~69ms end-to-end (capture to analytics output)
-- **Throughput**: 14 FPS with all three models, 20+ FPS with optimized YOLOx variant
+- **Throughput**: 14 FPS with all three models, 20+ FPS with optimized configuration

-- **All 3 NPU cores utilized**: Maximum efficiency from RK3588 hardware
+**XS156 (2 models):**
+- **Latency**: ~50ms end-to-end (capture to analytics output)
+- **Throughput**: 18-20 FPS with both models

 This real-time performance enables immediate content adaptation and responsive interactive experiences.

 **Q: What hardware is required?**

 A: BrightShopper requires:
-- **BrightSign player** with RK3588 NPU (RK3588-based models)
+- **BrightSign player**: XT5 or XS156
-- **USB or IP camera** (720p minimum, 1080p recommended)
+- **USB or IP camera**: 720p minimum, 1080p recommended
-- **Network connection** for analytics output (UDP/JSON, HTTP, MQTT supported)
+- **Network connection**: For analytics output (UDP/JSON, HTTP, MQTT supported)

 No additional compute hardware or cloud services required.
-The BrightSign player handles all AI processing.
+The BrightSign player handles all AI processing on-device.

 **Q: How does BrightShopper handle privacy?**